rainu/mqtt-shell/README.md

     	The username
 ```

+## Setting files

+All options can be written in separate environment files (one per environment) or for global settings in the `.global.yml` file.
+These files must be stores inside the shel-config directory (`~/.mqtt-shell`).

 ## Environment configurations

 You can create yaml files where you can configure predefined configuration.
 This can be helpful for different mqtt environments.